 The Feature Film Production MFA is a terminal degree, the highest degree awarded to filmmakers or film artists.
-It is a rigorous professional film production program for film practitioners and visual artists who demonstrate a commitment to the expressive potential of filmmaking and the exploration of non-traditional modes of distribution.
-The Feature Film Production MFA produces graduates with mastery of storytelling through cinema as it encourages the candidate to find a personal style.
-The program emphasizes story, performance, aesthetic choice, business, and creative thinking.
-The program develops graduates who can compete in the worlds of national and international independent filmmaking.
+It is a highly selective and rigorous professional film production program for visual artists and film practitioners who demonstrate exceptional artistic and intellectual prowess, evidence of significant professional promise and a commitment to the expressive potential of digital filmmaking and the exploration of non-traditional modes of distribution.
+The Feature Film Production MFA produces graduates with mastery of storytelling through the digital medium as it encourages the candidate to find his or her personal style.
+Entrepreneurial in spirit, the program emphasizes story, performance, aesthetic choice, business, and creative thinking.
+When participation is committed and complete, the program develops graduates who can compete in the worlds of national and international independent filmmaking.

 Program Prerequisites